getlantern/geneva-cli/README.md

 `.\geneva-cli.exe intercept --interface <interface-name> -strategyFile .\s.txt`

+or

+`.\geneva-cli.exe intercept --interface <interface-name> -strategy "[TCP:flags:PA]-fragment{tcp:-1:True}-| \/"`

+[TCP:flags:PA]-fragment{tcp:8:True}(,fragment{tcp:4:True})-| \/

 You can find a list of available interfaces using

 `.\geneva-cli.exe list-adapters`

+### How to find strategies
+You can find a list of strategies in strategies.txt or in the [Geneva paper](http://geneva.cs.umd.edu/papers/geneva_ccs19.pdf) on page 9 with tested success rates for China, India, and Kazakhstan.

 ## How to test

 You can test or rather verify that the intercept mode is running by simply running it with a validated strategy.
 The output should show that packets are being rerouted.
-You can monitor your adapter in [WireShark](https://www.wireshark.org/) and you should notice a huge uptick in packets being sent from your adapter.
+You can monitor your adapter in [WireShark](https://www.Wireshark.org/) and you should notice a huge uptick in packets being sent from your adapter.

-You can predict what the wireshark output should look like using the [Geneva documentation](https://github.com/getlantern/geneva?tab=readme-ov-file#strategies-forests-and-action-trees), each strategy will look different.
-If you take the following strategy and use wireshark or the included pcap function you will notice that outbound [PSH, ACK] packets will be split into two packets.
+You can predict what the Wireshark output should look like using the [Geneva documentation](https://github.com/getlantern/geneva?tab=readme-ov-file#strategies-forests-and-action-trees), each strategy will look different.
+If you take the following strategy and use Wireshark or the included pcap function you will notice that outbound [PSH, ACK] packets will be split into two packets.
 The pcap feature will show exactly which packets split and into how many.

 ```[TCP:flags:PA]-fragment{tcp:5:True}-| \/```

+If you are correlating the include pcap output with Wireshark, the Wireshark numbers packets starting at 1 and not 0

+A simple Python 3 script, bulk_pcap.py, has been included to generate output pcap files from strategies.txt.
+You will need to obtain your own input pcap file using Wireshark's capture feature.
+The output will be placed in testdata.

+bulk_pcap.py takes a single argument, your input pcap file

 You can run `go test -v` to run unit tests